 Inflatable kayaks are a very small but important niche in the boating world.

 Tips to read before you buy your first inflatable kayak …

-Inflatable kayaks are very easy to store and transport.
+Inflatable kayaks and canoes are very easy to store and transport.
 This is not the case with hard shell kayaks.
 Many kayaking in to enthusiasts do not take inflatable kayaks very seriously – mostly because they are cheaper and so easy to use.

 Inflatable kayaks are also a lot more stable when you compare them to hardshell kayaks.
 And so if you are a beginner to kayaking, you might want to opt for them.
 Inflatable kayaks are much wider then hardshell kayaks.
 And it’s the width that makes them more stable.

 On the flip side, these cannot go as fast as hardshell kayaks and you might have a bit more difficulty in getting them to go straight.

 They can get punctured – and that’s a vulnerability.
 That said, such incidents happen only one kayaks are misused.
 And with experience you should be pretty safe.
 If you are going to be kayaking on calm waters – like lakes and slow rivers – or flat water, you might not have anything much to worry about.
 But if you are talking about white water kayaking, that would be a very different issue.